-To create, alter or delete objects using Scripts in Analysis Services, you can use SQL Server Management Studio and you should be conversant with XML for Analysis (XMLA).
-However, SQL Server Management Studio has a feature that automatically creates the XMLA script required to create objects like cubes.
+To create, change, or delete objects by using scripts in Analysis Services, you can use SQL Server Management Studio and you should be conversant with XML for Analysis (XMLA).
+However, SQL Server Management Studio has a feature that automatically creates the XMLA script required to create objects, such as cubes.
 This automation feature helps you reduce the learning curve for XMLA.

 In SQL Server Management Studio, connect to an instance of Analysis Services.

 Locate the object for which you want to create a script that either creates, alters, or deletes objects.

 Right-click the object, point to Script Cube as, point to CREATE To, ALTER To, or Delete To, and then click one of the following options: New Query Editor Window to open the query editor window, File to save the XMLA script to a file, or Clipboard to save the XMLA script to the Clipboard.

 Typically, you would select File if you want to create multiple different versions of the file.